System Shock: Sequels and remakes

 A sequel to System Shock, titled System Shock 2, was released by Looking Glass and Irrational Games in 1999 to further acclaim and awards.

 Following System Shock 2s release, and the subsequent closure of Looking Glass, the rights to the series had fallen to Meadowbrook Insurance Group (a subsidiary of Star Insurance Company), the entity that acquired the assets of Looking Glass.
 In 2012, Nightdive Studios were able to acquire the rights for System Shock 2 and produced a digitally distributable version updated for modern operating systems.
 Nightdive Studios subsequently went on to acquire the rights for System Shock and the franchise as a whole.
 Night Dive said that they plan to release the source code of the game to the game community.

 A third game in the series was announced in 2015, titled System Shock 3, and was to be developed by OtherSide Entertainment.
 Various trailers were released; however, in early 2020, it was announced that development team for System Shock 3 had been let go by OtherSide and that the game was "critically behind".
 While OtherSide initially stated that it was still working on the project, they later announced in May 2020, via Twitter, that Tencent, one of China's largest video-game corporations, would be taking over development of the game and that they were no longer attached to it.
-Nightdive affirmed in August 2022 that Tencent now held the IP rights to the series, and if a third System Shock game were to be made, it would be up to Tencent as the Otherside team had since been transitioned to other projects.
+Nightdive affirmed in August 2022 that Tencent now held the rights to further sequels, and if a third System Shock game were to be made, it would be up to Tencent as the Otherside team had since been transitioned to other projects.

 One of the first projects Nightdive Studios did following the acquisition of the rights was to develop System Shock: Enhanced Edition, which was released via GOG.com on September 22, 2015 for Microsoft Windows.
 Similar to the System Shock 2 update, this version is intended to run on modern systems significantly easier among several other technical improvements such as the original resolution of 320×200, now boosted up to 1024×768 and 854×480 pixels in widescreen mode.
 The release also includes the original version of the game, titled System Shock: Classic, with support for Microsoft Windows, OS X and Linux.
 System Shock: Enhanced Edition received very positive reviews.
 Metacritic calculated an average score of 85 out of 100, based on nine critic reviews.